20 Notable alumni of

 -

-Estelle M. H. Merrill was an American journalist and editor.
+Estelle M. H. Merrill was an American journalist and editor of the long nineteenth century.
 She lectured on various subjects, especially on educational and sociological questions, and was well-known as a leader and speaker in the club world.
-Merrill was a charter member of the New England Woman's Press Association.
+Merrill was a charter member of the New England Woman's Press Association and was the editor of the New England Kitchen Magazine.